septentrio-gnss/mosaicHAT/README.md

 ### A HAT for Raspberry Pi?
 HAT stands for “Hardware attached on top”.
 It is a new hardware specification for add-one modules for the new Raspberry Pi model B+.
 HATs have several advantages compared to older add-on modules for the Raspberry Pi.
-#### No soldering, just plug it onto the Raspberry Pi
-With our older HiFiBerry boards you had to solder an 8-pin header onto the Raspberry Pi.
-While this is not a problem for experienced hackers, not everybody owns a solder station and can do this.

 #### Robust mechanical design
 With 4 mounting holes the connection between the Raspberry Pi and the add-on board is very robust.